Store login information with Credentials

-Credentials allow you to quickly and securely store your login information for use within automations.
-Typically credentials will be created directly from the automation builder as you set up a new connection.
-The same credential can be shared across multiple automations (for example, you can share the same FTP server credential across all automations that connect to the FTP server).
-Credentials can also be created, edited, and deleted from the Credentials tab:
+Credentials allow you to quickly and securely store your login information for use within workflows.
+Typically credentials will be created directly from the workflow builder as you set up a new connection.
+The same credential can be shared across multiple workflows (for example, you can share the same FTP server credential across all workflows that connect to the FTP server).

-When adding new automations to Mesa, you will often be required to create credentials.
-Some automations, like the ones that utilize Google Drive, will allow you to create credentials in two ways.
+When adding new workflows to Mesa, you will often be required to create credentials.
+Some workflows, like the ones that utilize Google Drive, will allow you to create credentials in two ways.

 - Key / Secret

 The FTP credential is used for FTP triggers and actions.
 The required fields should be clear if you are familiar with FTP connections.
 Mesa supports both FTP and SFTP (secure FTP) protocols.

 The Shopify Private App credential type allows you to connect Mesa with another Shopify store or to use the Shopify Plus API.
 When Mesa is first installed, a default credential is created for the store.
 This credential will be selected by default for any Shopify triggers or actions you create.
 You also have the option of creating a Shopify Private App and entering the app as a new Shopify credential.